 Instead of using professional dancers at his shows Mika lets people from the audience dress in colorful dresses and dance with him on stage during a couple of songs.
 It is extremely kind and generous from him.
 It means a lot of extra work for his team but it gives his fans some unforgettable memories.
 For many fans, especially for younger ones, being on stage with him is something to remember forever.

 Personally I’m not a stage person.
-To tell the truth I was scared to death even thinking about being/dancing on stage.
-But I’m really interested in his shows (every single little detail), and this seemed to be a great opportunity to see how things work backstage and so many of my friends had told about it so I decided to give it a try.
-And I loved every moment of it, seeing his mother and sisters working so hard and things being so, so busy!
-I loved helping the other girls to get dressed and just watching what happened but I admit I was really scared to wear the green corset and be in front of people myself…
+To be honest I was scared to death even think about being/dancing on stage.
+However, I’m really interested in everything happening during shows – every single little detail – and this looked like a great opportunity to see how things work backstage.
+Many of my friends had told about it and I decided to give it a try.
+And I loved every moment of it!
+I saw Mika’s mother and sisters working so hard, everything was so busy.
+I loved helping the other girls to get dressed and just watching what happened but I admit I was really scared to wear the green corset and be in front of people myself.

 After Marseille I travelled to Lyon and Paris.
-I wasn’t feeling well in Lyon (not enough sleep, too much traveling and excitement) but the French fans were really helpful and kind, giving me medicine and a place to rest before the show, and luckily I was able to watch the Lyon show (the first Arena Tour show for me).
+I wasn’t feeling well in Lyon (not enough sleep, too much traveling and excitement) but the French fans were really helpful and kind, giving me medicine and a place to rest before the show, and luckily I was able to watch the Lyon show which was the first Arena Tour show for me.
 It was a fantastic, huge show.
-I was so proud to see him performing in front of the huge audience and see all the theatrical elements.
+I was so proud to see Mika performing in front of the huge audience and see all the theatrical elements.

 He had done several changes to his show after the European Tour to make it more suitable for large venues.
 Everything went well and the Lyon show left a good feeling and I really started to look forward to Paris and the important Bercy shows.
 Watch below Good Gone Girl with gorgeous Ida and Happy Ending, both from Bercy.
 During Happy Ending Mika made some happy, loving hearts to the Paris audience.